wintvelt/mb-btw-export/README.md

         - [x] latestState,
         - [x] unexported,
         - [x] exported (not in stats)
-    - [ ] create new function that does TransactWrite collection of multiple updates
+    - [x] create new function that does TransactWrite collection of multiple updates
-        - [ ] change unexported to params version
         - [x] change in handlerSync
-            - [ ] change in handlerDelete
+        - [x] change in handlerDelete
         - [x] change in webhook
+        - [x] change in handlerExport
     - transactWrites:
         [ ] webhook and sync:
             read latestState for latestExportName + get that exported State (to use for unexported)